jaseknighter/osc-mod/README.md

 controls to change text params are not yet supported.

 ### maxpat example
-in the lib folder of the github repository, there is a maxpat called 'osc_test.maxpat' that can be used for testing. it is based on the maxpat in the norns [osc reference](https://monome.org/docs/norns/reference/osc).
+in the script's '/lib' folder, there is a maxpat called 'osc_test.maxpat' that can be used for testing. it is based on the maxpat in the norns [osc reference](https://monome.org/docs/norns/reference/osc).

 ## feature roadmap
 * fix bugs (e.g. not sure if code to set trigger params via osc is working)